The Power of Uplifting Interconnected Causes

 If you’re familiar with the work being done here at REACH and at other organizations within the Jane Doe Inc. coalition, chances are you’ve already seen how the above issues feed into conversations around domestic violence.
 DV can affect anyone, including teens, senior citizens, members of immigrant communities, and those who identify as LGBTQ+.
 Abusers can potentially use tactics such as stalking, sexual abuse, technology abuse, and even human trafficking to maintain their power and control.
 Survivors depend on legal advocacy when pleading their case in court, and homelessness and food insecurity are sadly all-too-common challenges they must contend with both during and after the process of separating from their abusive partners.

-We might not discuss these issues as frequently as we discuss domestic violence, but we’re making sure to not totally ignore them either.
-Indeed, ignoring them entirely would be doing a disservice to our community advocates and shelter advocates who work directly with survivor clients and who know firsthand how much these issues are affecting their clients every single day.
+We might not discuss these issues as frequently as we discuss domestic violence, but we always do our best to make sure they're part of the conversation.
+Indeed, we feel that leaving them out of the conversation would be doing a disservice to our community advocates and shelter advocates who work directly with survivor clients and who know firsthand how much these issues are affecting their clients every single day.
+Supporting the safety, dignity, and belonging of all people, including queer, transgender, and nonbinary people, is very much aligned with REACH's work and values.

 A young female gamer cheers during an event.